boofiboi/bo-notifications/README.md

 3. Edit the config according to your tastes.
 4. Edit any script that uses any notification service (QB, ESX) and replace any mention of a notify event with this:

-- Server: `TriggerClientEvent('bo-notifications:notify', "info", "You have been healed!", "Chord.mp3")`
+- Server: `TriggerClientEvent('bo-notifications:notify', "info", "You have been healed!")`
-- Client: `TriggerEvent('bo-notifications:notify', "info", "You have been healed!", "Chord.mp3")`
+- Client: `TriggerEvent('bo-notifications:notify', "info", "You have been healed!")`

 You can also use an export:
-`exports["bo-notifications"]:Notify("info", "You have been healed!", "Chord.mp3")`
+`exports["bo-notifications"]:Notify("info", "You have been healed!")`

 ### Supported notification types:
 - `warn` - Is yellow, used for warning the player about e.g dangers,